mcarr-and/go-gin-marshalling/docs/Run-K3D.md

 [Prometheus](http://prometheus.local:8070/)

-## 6. Uninstall Applications, Observability, Monitoring from cluster
+## 6. Uninstall from cluster: Applications, Observability tooling, Monitoring tooling.

 Ctr + C on the terminal window where you started `make skaffold-dev`